 DISCLAIMER - Please do not perform breathwork while pregnant.
 Always check with your doctor first before starting a breathwork practice, if you have a heart condition, or suffer from epilepsy.

-The Well Life Lab’s next Vagus Nerve Reset Day Retreat will be held on Sunday 14th January at Launceston Farm, Tarrant Launceston, near Blandford Forum.
+The Well Life Lab’s next Vagus Nerve Reset Day Retreat will be held on Sunday 3rd November at Launceston Farm, Tarrant Launceston, near Blandford Forum.

-This day retreat was designed to equip you with the knowledge to reset your vagus nerve, while encouraging a place of deep rest and rejuvenation.
+This Day Retreat was designed to equip you with the knowledge to reset your vagus nerve, while encouraging a place of deep rest and rejuvenation.

 Helen Ross, a BANT registered nutritional therapist, is the retreat organiser.
 She uses a functional medicine approach helping her clients get to the root cause of their health issues.